 • Fallopian tube blockage can obstruct the egg or embryo from traveling at the initial phase

 • The uterus lining incapable to have the embryo implant and sustain the pregnancy.

 Factors responsible for infertility

-There are two primary factors responsible for infertility, i.e. ageing and stress.
-Ageing declines female fertility.
+There are two primary factors responsible for infertility, i.e. aging and stress.
+Aging declines female fertility.
 A gradual decline starts after 30 years of age and a steep decline starts after 35 years of age.
-Similarly, stressful lifestyle or excessive psychological stress can limit egg and sperm production in the female and male reproductive system.
+Similarly, a stressful lifestyle or excessive psychological stress can limit egg and sperm production in the female and male reproductive systems.